Gaurishh/amul-protein-products-notifier/README.md

 5. **Subscribe** and receive email notifications when products are restocked

-6. **Manage your subscription** through links provided in email notifications
+6. **Manage your subscription** through secure links provided in email notifications (editing is only available via email links)

 ## 🔧 API Endpoints